msg43/Knowledge_Chipper/README.md

 1. Go to https://platform.openai.com/account/api-keys
 2. Create a new key
 3. Add it in Settings tab → "OpenAI API Key"
+4. Models automatically populate from your account when you click refresh (🔄)

 **Anthropic (Alternative):**
 1. Go to https://console.anthropic.com/
 2. Create a new key
 3. Add it in Settings tab → "Anthropic API Key"
+4. Latest Claude models are pre-configured and updated regularly

+**Ollama (Local):**
+- Models automatically detected from your local Ollama installation
+- Click refresh (🔄) to update the list from ollama.com/library
+- System validates models are actually installed before use

 ### Hardware-Aware Performance Options